 6. Sore Throat

-Your baby’s sore throat could be a result of persistent crying or a viral infection.
-It could cause a difficulty in swallowing, thus leading to a loss of your baby’s appetite.
-In case your baby’s sore throat is accompanied by fever and swollen lymph nodes, reach out to your doctor for immediate medical help to ease the infection and increase your infant’s appetite.
+Your baby’s sore throat may be a result of persistent crying or a viral infection.
+This can make swallowing difficult, leading to a loss of appetite.
+If your baby’s sore throat is accompanied by fever and swollen lymph nodes, it is important to seek immediate medical help from your doctor.
+They can provide appropriate treatment to ease the infection and help restore your infant’s appetite.

 It is important that you know how your baby’s growth cycle works.
 He grows at the fastest rate in the first six months, and his growth begins to slow down between the sixth and the twelfth month.
 His growth slows down further between the twelfth to the eighteenth month.
 Thus, if your baby is eating much lesser as compared to what he used to in his tenth month, it’s probably because his body doesn’t need as many calories.
 Make sure to always keep your doctor in the loop about your baby’s nutritional intake and requirements.